 - Do you ever second-guess traveling vast distances?

-Couples that communicate well are undoubtedly destined for success since they are aware of one another’s needs, fantasies, dreams, strengths, and shortcomings.
-Relationship check-in questions provide you and your spouse a great chance to discuss your relationship and identify the areas you need to work on to make it even better.
+Couples who communicate well are undoubtedly destined for success since they know one another’s needs, fantasies, dreams, strengths, and shortcomings.
+Relationship check-in questions give you and your spouse a great chance to discuss your relationship and identify the areas you need to work on to improve it.
 In the end, this will ensure that your relationship is happy.